BarryBouwer/VulneraWise/content/en/_index.md

     - image: "images/why_intellegence_is_must.png"
       label: "Article"
       title: "Why Real-Time Exploit Intelligence is a Must in Today’s Cybersecurity Landscape"
-      details: "The Hidden Dangers of Unprioritized Vulnerabilities” highlights the critical risks businesses face when they fail to properly prioritize security vulnerabilities."
+      details: "The Hidden Dangers of Unprioritized Vulnerabilities" highlights the critical risks businesses face when they fail to properly prioritize security vulnerabilities."
     - image: "images/the_hidden_dangers.png"
       label: "Article"
       title: "The Hidden Dangers of Unprioritized Vulnerabilities"
-      details: "The Hidden Dangers of Unprioritized Vulnerabilities” highlights the critical risks businesses face when they fail to properly prioritize security vulnerabilities. "
+      details: "The Hidden Dangers of Unprioritized Vulnerabilities" highlights the critical risks businesses face when they fail to properly prioritize security vulnerabilities. "
     - image: "images/ai_is_ravolution.png"
       label: "Article"
       title: "How AI is Revolutionizing Vulnerability Management"
-      details: "The Hidden Dangers of Unprioritized Vulnerabilities” highlights the critical risks businesses face when they fail to properly prioritize security vulnerabilities."
+      details: "The Hidden Dangers of Unprioritized Vulnerabilities" highlights the critical risks businesses face when they fail to properly prioritize security vulnerabilities."

 ########### FAQ Section ###########
 faq_section: